RTEMS/rtems-docs/c-user/fatal-error/background.rst

         }

 INTERNAL_ERROR_RTEMS_INIT_TASK_CREATE_FAILED (32)
-    Creation of an RTEMS initialization task failed.
+    The creation of the RTEMS initialization task failed.
 This fatal error may occur during system initialization.
 It is an application configuration error.

 INTERNAL_ERROR_POSIX_INIT_THREAD_CREATE_FAILED (33)
-    Creation of a POSIX initialization thread failed.
+    The creation of the POSIX initialization thread failed.
 This fatal error may occur during system initialization.
 It is an application configuration error.

 INTERNAL_ERROR_LIBIO_STDOUT_FD_OPEN_FAILED (36)